Swart-lab/bleties/docs/milcor.md

 The TSV file can be used as input to plot a graphical summary of the per-read IES retention scores, with the script `milcor_plot.py`.

+With the `--dump` option, internal data is dumped to JSON format for troubleshooting to `{OUT}.milcor.dump.json`.

+With the `--bin` option, binned reads are reported in Fasta format to the following files (see "Read binning" above):

+ * `{OUT}.milcor_bin_MAC.fasta` - IES- reads likely to be of MAC origin, with per-read retention score below $1 - b$ where $b$ is the threshold value supplied to `--bin_threshold`
+ * `{OUT}.milcor_bin_MIC.fasta` - IES+ reads likely of MIC origin
+ * `{OUT}.milcor_bin_other.fasta` - Reads with per-read retention score below
+   the thresholds for either MIC or MAC bins.
+ * `{OUT}.milcor_bin_noies.fasta` - Reads that do not span any annotated IES junctions on their mapping to the reference genome, and hence cannot be placed into either MIC or MAC bins.